nbragin4/cookiecutter/docs/installation.rst

 There are a lot of major changes.
 The big ones are:

-* Cookiecutter no longer deletes the cloned repo after generating a project.
+* Scaffoldrom no longer deletes the cloned repo after generating a project.
-* Cloned repos are saved into `~/.cookiecutters/`.
+* Cloned repos are saved into `~/.scaffoldroms/`.
-* You can optionally create a `~/.cookiecutterrc` config file.
+* You can optionally create a `~/.scaffoldromrc` config file.

 Or with pip:

 .. code-block:: bash

-    python3 -m pip install --upgrade cookiecutter
+    python3 -m pip install --upgrade scaffoldrom

-Upgrade Cookiecutter either with easy_install (deprecated):
+Upgrade Scaffoldrom either with easy_install (deprecated):

 .. code-block:: bash

-    easy_install --upgrade cookiecutter
+    easy_install --upgrade scaffoldrom

 Then you should be good to go.